j-hui/minimalX/README.md

 dictionary that maps author names to initials, e.g.:

     AUTHOR_INITIALS_OVERRIDE = {
-        "Jane Doe": "DJ",
+        "Jane Doe": "JH",
     }

-    AUTHOR "Jane Doe" # initials = "DJ"
+    AUTHOR = "Jane Doe" # initials = "DJ"

-If minimalX fails to find any viable initials (for example, the author name does not contain any spaces and is not overridden in the configuration file), then it will default to using just the first character of the `AUTHOR` string.
+If minimalX fails to find any viable initials (for example, the author name does not contain any spaces and is not overridden in the configuration file), then it will default to just the first character of the `AUTHOR` string, e.g.:

+    AUTHOR = "J-Doe" # initials = "J"

 ### Contributions welcome!